Drugs & Medications - Trezix oral

 Trezix oral Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include: slow/shallow breathing, nausea, vomiting, loss of appetite, sweating, stomach/abdominal pain, extreme tiredness, yellowing eyes/skin, dark urine, cold/clammy skin, slow heartbeat, loss of consciousness, seizures.NOTES:
+Symptoms of overdose may include: slow/shallow breathing, loss of consciousness, seizures, nausea, vomiting, loss of appetite, sweating, stomach/abdominal pain, extreme tiredness, yellowing eyes/skin, dark urine.NOTES:

 Do not share this medication with others.
 It is against the law.

 This medication has been prescribed for your current condition only.
-Do not use it later for another condition unless told to do so by your doctor.
+Do not use it later for another condition unless your doctor directs you to do so.
 A different medication may be necessary in that case.MISSED DOSE:

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.